-We have begun to map our supply chains and we will identify those suppliers to whom we pay £100,000 or more on an annual basis.
+We have begun to map our supply chains and we will identify those suppliers to whom we deem to be material on an annual basis.

-- For those which we pay £100,000 and above (72% of spend) we will map these according to location, size and industry, to identify potential indicators of slavery, as follows:
+- For those which we deem material, we will map these according to location, size and industry, to identify potential indicators of slavery, as follows:

 - Identify % of suppliers located within the UK or other low risk countries.

 - Identify those companies with an annual turnover of >£36m, who are therefore covered by the Modern Slavery Act requirements.

 - Identify % of suppliers in high risk countries

 - Identify % of suppliers in high risk sectors

 In addition to the above, as part of our contract with suppliers, we are working towards a requirement that they confirm to us that: